 Now Reports

-Fukuoka Hina Matsuri Guide 2024
+Fukuoka Hina Matsuri Guide 2025

 The Dolls Festival, or “Hina Matsuri” (also known as Peach Festival or Girls’ Day), is a cherished Japanese tradition celebrating the health and happiness of young girls.
-Hina dolls begin to grace homes and venues from around the start of spring (February 4th), setting the stage for Dolls Festivals celebrated across various locales.
+Hina dolls begin to grace homes and venues from around the start of spring (around February 4th), setting the stage for Dolls Festivals celebrated across various locales.

 Originating from the playful doll interactions of young girls, the tradition of Hina doll display has evolved from a belief in their power to repel malevolent spirits, culminating in the practice of “floating the Hina dolls” (nagashi-bina) as surrogates for protection.
 This belief intertwined with the desire for young girls’ wellbeing, giving rise to the contemporary Hinamatsuri.
 Historically, the Edo period marked March 3rd as the Peach Festival, a day still honored with traditional foods like diamond-shaped rice cakes, white sake, scattered sushi, and clam soup.